s-brahmachari/chromdyn/README.md

 # chromdyn
-*A Python library for chromosome dynamics simulation and analysis using OpenMM and Hi-C–guided models.*
+*A Python library for chromosome dynamics simulation and analysis with options to integrate Hi-C data.*

 ## Overview